wq/wq/docs/guides/describe-your-data-model.md

  You should see a new folder, `survey/`, with the files `models.py`, `rest.py`, and (depending on your data model `serializers.py`).

 ### Option 2: Django Model syntax
-You can create a Django application folder manually (or with `./manage.py startapp`) and define `models.py` via [Django model] classes.
+You can create a Django application folder manually (or by copying myproject_survey) and define `models.py` via [Django model] classes.
 You will then want to create a `rest.py` file that registers each model class with the [wq.db router].
 You may also need to define a custom serializer in `serializers.py`, for example to support [nested forms] or [custom input types].

 ```python
 # survey/models.py